kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 in the future.

 We implement pod annotations the initial mechanism for Kubernetes users to control QoS-class resource assignment.
-We define two QoS-class resources that can be controlled via annotations, i.e. RDT and blockio.
+We define two container-level QoS-class resources that can be controlled via annotations, i.e. RDT and blockio.

 We introduce a feature gate that enables kubelet to interpret pod annotations for controlling the RDT and blockio class of containers.